A Guide to Winterising a Motorhome - The Camping and Caravanning Club

 • Opt for a good purpose-made cover that is breathable with a soft underside.
 A breathable fabric is essential to prevent a build-up of condensation inside and outside the van

-• A cover tailor-made for your particular motorhome body with allowances for after-market fittings such as satellite dishes and bike racks should eliminate any excess of loose fabric.
+• A tailor-made cover from Protec Covers or Specialised Covers for your particular motorhome body with allowances for after-market fittings such as satellite dishes and bike racks should eliminate any excess of loose fabric.
 With an adequate number of fastenings, this should prevent chafing of bodywork in windy weather

 • A soft underside material further reduces the risk of the bodywork being marked by movement of the cover in windy weather.